Diospyros virginiana

 Summary

 Persimmon, or Diospyros virginiana, is mainly known for their fruit instead of their wood.
 Persimmon may be a hard and heavy wood, but it experiences a significant amount of shrinkage.
-Gold club heads have been made out of persimmon because of its excellent shock and wear resistance.
+Golf club heads have been made out of persimmon because of its excellent shock and wear resistance.

 History